LeUnAiDeS/IOscope/README.md

 I didn't push all the  data files as they are very large, but if you want to reproduce the experiments using my data, send my an e-mail and I will send you back the data files.
 However, I uploaded a data file of a MongoDB shard used to produce Figure 10 in IOscope paper.
-This is the the data link: https://drive.google.com/file/d/0Bzu8JSTIH-U0OFFsNE84U1ktcXM/view?usp=sharing
+THere is a link: https://drive.google.com/file/d/0Bzu8JSTIH-U0OFFsNE84U1ktcXM/view?usp=sharing

-To reproduce the experiment:
+To reproduce the experiment: \\
-1- Stop mongod daemon.
+1- Stop mongod daemon.  \\
-2- extract the data to a folder and then make this folder as the data folder of MongoDB 3- start the mongod daemon again
+2- extract the data to a folder and then make this folder as the data folder of MongoDB \\
+3- start the mongod daemon again \\
-4- connect to the daemon using mongo command in the command line.
+4- connect to the daemon using mongo command in the command line. \\
-5- try to start the indexing process
+5- try to start the indexing process \\

 ```
+$ kill $(pidof mongod)
+tar xf dump.tar MognoDB\_folder
 $ mongod --config  /etc/mongodb.conf --port 27017 &
 $ mongo
 mongo> use xilopix
 mongo> db.dump.createIndexes({randNum:1})
 ```
-In another shell, clone IOscope ad starts the IOscope\_classic tool as follwows:
+In another shell, clone IOscope ad start the IOscope\_classic tool as follwows:

 ```
 $ git clone https://github.com/LeUnAiDeS/IOscope.git